-What is Thumbs.db File on Windows?
+What are Thumbs.db files for on Windows?

 files and some video